MatthewCaseres/AWS-Notes/VPC.md

 ![](./images/CIDR.png)

-When we day 0.0.0.0/0 we are specifying all IPv4 addresses.
+When we say 0.0.0.0/0 we are specifying all IPv4 addresses.
 This is can be used in AWS to say that any IP address can access a resource.

 The term for the number that specifies the IP range in CIDR (i.e. `/24`, `/30`, etc.) is the **netmask**.